June 10, 2019

 Therefore, it is advised that wherever possible, a student should pay at least the interest component of the education loan so that it doesn’t get added to the principal later.

 Nope, Unlike other forms of debt, education loan, especially those taken to study abroad in countries like the US are not eligible for income tax benefits.
-However, under Section 80E of the Income Tax Act, a student or his or her parent can claim tax benefit on the interest component of the education loan.
-Moreover, there is neither an upper limit either on the interest rate or volume of interest on which one can claim tax benefit.
+However, under Section 80E of the Income Tax Act, a student or his or her parent can claim tax benefits on the interest component of the education loan.
+Moreover, there is neither an upper limit on the interest rate nor the volume of interest on which one can claim tax benefits.

 No, The EMIs depend on the rate of interest at which the bank or NBFC lent money to the borrower.
 If the interest rate is high, the EMIs would naturally be high and vice versa.
 However, the rate at which the banks and NBFCs charge interest on loans depends on the rate (Repo rate) at which the Reserve Bank of India (RBI) lends them money.
 If the RBI increases the lending rate, the banks too will increase their lending rate and vice versa.
 Hence, a student is advised to be mentally and financially prepared to either pay higher or lower EMIs in the course of his repayment period.

 Unsecured education loans are loans given without collateral.
-In simple words, a bank does not demand the borrower to keep either land or property as mortgage in return for education loan provided by it.
-This does not mean that banks provide unsecured loans without any condition.
-To get an unsecured education loan, a borrower must prove his or her creditworthiness through CIBIL score, income statement and stable source of income.
-It also requires a third party with healthy finances to stand as guarantor for the borrower.
+In simple words, a bank does not demand the borrower to keep either land or property as a mortgage in return for an education loan provided by it.
+This does not mean that banks provide unsecured loans without any conditions.
+To get an unsecured education loan, a borrower must prove his or her creditworthiness through a CIBIL score, income statement, and stable source of income.
+It also requires a third party with healthy finances to stand as a guarantor for the borrower.

 Students are therefore advised to ensure that the co-applicant i.e. sponsors/guarantors are financially sound with good CIBIL scores and source of income.

 This misconception is prevalent among borrowers seeking secured education loans.
-Banks and NBFCs that provide secured loans seek collateral in order to minimize their risk.
+Banks and NBFCs that provide secured loans seek collateral to minimize their risk.
 Auctioning of collateral to recover dues is used as a last resort in case of default by the borrower.
 However, some banks provide loan after discounting the value of the collateral.
-For example, if a borrower is seeking education loan of Rs.
+For example, if a borrower is seeking a student loan for abroad study of Rs.
 10 Lakhs and offers to keep his land or property worth the same value, the bank may not provide him Rs 10 Lakhs.
 Instead, the bank may only provide a loan of value up to Rs.
 8.5 lakhs (85% of the value of the land or property).
 It may ask the borrower to manage the remaining Rs 1.5 Lakhs (15%) on his own.

 Hence, lenders, in addition to providing loans to pay tuition fees, also provide for meeting the cost of living in the US.
-They include cost of fooding, lodging, books, computers, assignments, stationery, and other essentials.
-They do not include items of luxury, recreation and entertainment.
+They include the cost of food, lodging, books, computers, assignments, stationery, and other essentials.
+They do not include items of luxury, recreation, and entertainment.

-Students are therefore advised to accurately determine the cost of living in addition to cost of education and seek education loan that meets both academic and living expenses.
+Students are therefore advised to accurately determine the cost of living in addition to the cost of education and seek an education loan that meets both academic and living expenses.

 Need help?
 Chat with us